fluxcd/website/content/en/docs/security/secrets-management.md

 #### Detect "chicken and egg" scenarios

-Flux won't protect yourself from yourself.
+Flux won't protect you from yourself.
 On a running cluster, it is quite easy to incrementally fall into the trap of building a non-provisionable cluster.
-For example, if your first Kustomization depends on a CustomResourceType (CRD) that is only deployed as part of another Kustomization, Flux may just not be able to redeploy your sources from scratch on a new cluster.
+For example, if your first Kustomization depends on a CustomResourceType (CRD) to deploy a secret, which is only deployed as part of another Kustomization, Flux may not be able to redeploy your sources from scratch on a new cluster.

 Make sure that your pipeline identify and test such scenarios.
-Automate the provisioning of clusters that can test the entire E2E of your deployment process, and ensure that is executed regularly.
+Automate the provisioning of clusters that can test the entire E2E of your deployment process, and ensure that it is executed regularly.

 ### Summary